chetansinghsajwan/notes/uuid/uuid.md

 UUID stands for Universally unique identifier.
 Also known as GUID in Microsoft systems.
 It is a 128 bit of data that is used to uniquely identify objects in computer systems.

 It is standardized by [IETF](/ietf/ietf).
-Well not actually standardized, as of 2024 December, it is a proposed standard tracked in RFC
+Well not actually standardized, as of 2024 December, it is a proposed standard tracked in [RFC 4122](/ietf/rfc/4122) which was proposed in 2005.
+Then came a new standard [RFC 9562] proposed in 2024 which obsolo

 UUIDs are standardized by the Open Software Foundation (OSF) as part of the [Distributed Computing Environment](https://www.wikiwand.com/en/articles/Distributed_Computing_Environment "Distributed Computing Environment").